GAM-team/GAM/docs/Chrome-Policies.md

     true: Allow user to disconnect from a VPN manually (VPN will reconnect on log in).
     false: Do not allow user to disconnect from a VPN manually.

+chrome.devices.managedguest.AlwaysOnVpnPreConnectUrlAllowlist: Always on VPN URL exceptions.
+  alwaysOnVpnPreConnectUrlAllowlist: TYPE_LIST
+    URL exceptions.
+Allow the user to navigate to any URL in this list while an Android Always on VPN is set to strict mode and the VPN is not connected.
+Maximum of 1000 URLs.

 chrome.devices.managedguest.AppCacheForceEnabled: AppCache.
   appCacheForceEnabled: TYPE_BOOL
     true: Allow websites to use the deprecated AppCache feature.